MillenniumMachines/MillenniumOS/README.md

   - Add `M98 P"mos.g"` to the bottom of your `config.g` file.
   - Restart RRF (`M999`)
   - Follow the configuration wizard in Duet Web Control that will guide you through the necessary configuration settings.
+  - Install one of the post-processors from [here](./post-processors/) into your CAM tool of choice.

 ## Notes
   - You _must_ be using RRF `v3.5.0-rc.2` or above.
 MOS uses many 'meta gcode' features that do not exist in earlier versions.